segdeha/blog/posts/segdehabbatical.md

 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/sf-back-to-the-future-day.jpg" alt="">
-		<p>I&#8217;m guessing it&#8217;s not news that October 21, 2015, was <a href="http://www.october212015.com/">Back to the Future Day</a>, the day to which Doc and Marty travel in <a href="http://www.imdb.com/title/tt0096874/">Back to the Future, Part II</a>.
-I went with some of Valerie&#8217;s friends to an &#8220;interruption&#8221; of the movie put on by <a href="http://sfsketchfest.com/">SF Sketchfest</a> at the <a href="http://www.castrotheatre.com/">Castro Theatre</a>.
+		<p>I’m guessing it’s not news that October 21, 2015, was <a href="http://www.october212015.com/">Back to the Future Day</a>, the day to which Doc and Marty travel in <a href="http://www.imdb.com/title/tt0096874/">Back to the Future, Part II</a>.
+I went with some of Valerie’s friends to an “interruption” of the movie put on by <a href="http://sfsketchfest.com/">SF Sketchfest</a> at the <a href="http://www.castrotheatre.com/">Castro Theatre</a>.
 They had 4 comedians sitting in the front row with microphones, talking and making jokes over the movie while it played.
 It was pretty hilarious.</p>
 	</li>
 	<li>
 		<img src="/-/img/segdehabbatical/ashland-horse.jpg" alt="">